Backup solution - rsnapshot¶

 ## Running the backup at 11 PM 00 23 * * * /usr/local/sbin/backup_all

-To make sure that everything is backing up according to plan, you might want to send the backup log files to your email.
-If your are running multiple machine backups using rsnapshot, each log file will have its own name, which you can then send to your email for review by Using the postfix For Server Process Reporting procedure.
+To ensure that everything is backing up according to plan, you might want to send the backup log files to your email.
+If you are running multiple machine backups using rsnapshot, each log file will have its own name, which you can send to your email for review by Using the postfix For Server Process Reporting procedure.

-Restoring a backup, either a few files or a complete restore, involves copying the files you want from the directory with the date that you want to restore from back to your machine.
-Simple!
+Restoring a few files or an entire backup involves copying the files you want from the directory with the date that you want to restore from back to your machine.

 Getting the setup right with rsnapshot is a little daunting at first, but can save you loads of time backing up your machines or servers.

-rsnapshot is very powerful, very fast, and very economical on disk space usage.
-You can find more information on rsnapshot, by visiting rsnapshot.org
+rsnapshot is powerful, fast, and economical on disk space usage.
+You can find more on rsnapshot, by visiting rsnapshot.org.

 Author: Steven Spencer